 Fresh beets are abundant at the grocery store and farmer’s markets this time of year.
-They may be beautiful — but just what do you do with them?
-Today’s post shows an easy way to pickle fresh beets.
 These pickled beets will last for weeks in the fridge and taste delicious!

 Up until fairly recently, all I’d ever had was canned beets.
 When I was younger it was rare to see fresh beets at the grocery store, but now they’re fairly common.
 Especially this time of year when beets are in season.
 Sprouts Farmers Market always has a great selection of red and yellow beets.